madjugglers/pattern-book/03_four_person_patterns.md

 ### Gandini Weave

-The Gandini Juggling Project has explored a lot of interesting weaves (see Appendix C for more examples).
+The Gandini Juggling Project has explored a lot of interesting weaves (see Chapter 12 for more examples).
 We call any weave a Gandini Weave if the weavers always pass in the middle of the figure 8 loop, although the Gandini's have innovated many other interesting weaves besides just these variations.
-I don't know if that is what the Gandini's call them!
+We  don't know if that is what the Gandini's call them!
 This is a simple Gandini Weave that is a great foundation for other patterns.